kahhongt/kahhongt.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Kah Hong!
-I am a Quantitative Researcher/Data Scientist based in Singapore, currently leading a small team applying deep learning and statistical methods to Cryptocurrency HFT/CTA strategies.
+I am a Machine Learning Quantitative Researcher based in Singapore, currently leading a small team applying deep learning and statistical methods to Cryptocurrency MFT/HFT strategies.

 I was previously a Quantitative Researcher in Geneva, Switzerland and Data Scientist in London, UK.
 I am interested in probabilistics modelling, machine learning and analytical solutions to inference problems in consumer technology, social phenomena, and the financial markets.
 I gravitate towards developing solutions with long-term stability and reliability in mind, and learn by breaking down problems and understanding technical concepts from first principles.